nix-community/nixos-anywhere/terraform/all-in-one.md

 # All-in-one

-Combines the install and nixos-rebuild module in one interface to install NixOS with nixos-anywhere and than keep it up-to-date with nixos-rebuild.
+Combines the install and nixos-rebuild module in one interface to install NixOS with nixos-anywhere and then keep it up-to-date with nixos-rebuild.

 ## Example